This tutorial is focusing on different ways of quilt basting.

 It may sound odd, but pool noodles make great basting buddies, especially if you have limited space to work.
-Using three clean pool noodles — those styrofoam tubes your kids use as floaties in the pool — you can easily contain each layer of your quilt sandwich, unrolling it small sections at a time for pinning, stitching, or spraying.
+Using three clean pool noodles — those styrofoam tubes your kids use as floaties in the pool — you can easily contain each layer of your quilt sandwich, unrolling it in small sections at a time for pinning, stitching, or spraying.

 How to Baste a Quilt Using Pool Noodles

 To baste a single quilt using pool noodles, you’ll need three noodles — one for each layer.
 Begin with your backing fabric and smooth it across your work surface, right-side-down.
 Use your hand to press out any wrinkles or folds.